Nerwyn/android-tv-card/README.md

 | --tooltip-transform | Slider tooltip location transform function, defaults to `translate(var(--thumb-offset), calc(-0.5 * var(--height) - 0.4em - 10px))` for horizontal sliders and `translate(calc(-0.3 * var(--height) - 0.8em - 18px), calc(-1 * var(--thumb-offset)))` for vertical sliders. |
 | --icon-transform    | Slider icon transform function, defaults to `translateX(var(--thumb-offset)).                                                                                                                                                                                               |

+### Vertical Sliders

 Sliders have an additional `Vertical` toggle to make a vertical.
 By default sliders will be horizontal.

+### Multiple Icons and Labels for Touchpads

+Touchpads can have a separate icon and label for the center and each direction.
+You can also style each of these icons and labels independently using their own `CSS Styles` fields.
+General touchpad styles such as those for `toucharea` like touchpad height should go in the center tab styles.

 ### A Note on Templating